SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 ## Software Management

 Device capability to manage and deploy software packages to the device.
-For details and examples, compare [c8y_SoftwareList Cumulocity IoT Documentation](https://cumulocity.com/api/core/#section/Device-management-library/Device-information) section in the documentation .
+It can either be implemented as the [Standard Software Management]() or as the [Advanced Software Management]() while the second approach is more powerful.
+For details and examples, compare [Software Cumulocity IoT Documentation](https://cumulocity.com/guides/reference/device-management-library/#software) section in the documentation.

 Note: _Firmware Management_ and _Software Management_ are handled separately in Cumulocity IoT and follow different concepts.
 A device can support one ore both capabilities.